aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 -   **attrib**: Generate a Product Attribution notice document from your ABOUT file(s), JSON, CSV or XLSX.
 You can also generate documents for other purposes (such as a License Reference) by varying your input control file and your template.

--   **check**: A simple command to validate the ABOUT file(s) and output errors/warnings if any on the terminal.
+-   **check**: A simple command to validate the ABOUT file(s) and output errors/warnings on the terminal.

--   **collect_redist_src**: A command to collect and copy sources that have 'redistribute' flagged as 'True' in ABOUT file(s) or from an inventory.
+-   **collect_redist_src**: A command to collect and copy sources that have the 'redistribute' flagged as 'True' in ABOUT file(s) or from an inventory.

 -   **gen**: Create ABOUT file(s) from a Software Inventory file (.csv, .json or .xlsx format) which is typically created from a software audit, and insert these AboutCode Toolkit files into your codebase.
 You can regenerate the AboutCode Toolkit files from a new Software Inventory file whenever you make changes.